-To validate the results obtained using the above workflow, we selected CFP-10, ESAT-6, L-ADH, and GroEL1 as test proteins in Western blotting analyses of whole cell lysates.
-Although L-ADH (belonging to the category of intermediary metabolism and respiration) is down-regulated in JAL, the secretory protein CFP-10 and ESAT6 were up-regulated in JAL (Fig. 4A).
-The M. tuberculosis housekeeping protein GroEL-1, a primary chaperonin, which showed minimal variations across the strains, was selected as controls.
-We found that although the GroEL1 expression pattern was similar across all the four strains, L-ADH expression was lower in JAL compared with the other strains, and CFP-10 and ESAT6 expressions were considerably higher (Fig. 4B).
-Thus, the expression profiles detected by Western blots were found to be reasonably consistent with the results obtained with LFQ quantification, validating our experimental approach.
+To validate the results obtained using the above workflow we selected CFP-10, ESAT-6, L-ADH and GroEL1 as test proteins in Western blot analyses of whole cell lysates.
+While L-Alanine dehydrogenase (L-ADH; belonging to the category of intermediary metabolism and respiration) is down regulated in JAL, the secretory protein CFP-10 and ESAT6 were up-regulated in JAL (Fig 4A).
+The Mtb housekeeping protein GroEL-1, a primary chaperonin, which showed minimal variations across the strains, was selected as controls.
+We found that while the GroEL1 expression pattern was similar across all the four strains, L-ADH expression was lower in JAL compared with the other strains and CFP-10 and ESAT6 expressions were considerably higher (Fig 4B).
+Thus, the expression profiles detected by western blots were found to be reasonably consistent with the results obtained with LFO quantification, validating our experimental approach.

-In general, the JAL strain displayed substantial differential regulation of proteins as compared with the other strains (Figs. 3C and 4, A and B).
-PCA was performed on the differentially regulated proteome data sets across the strains and replicates (Fig. 4C).
-In keeping with the finding that there are significantly higher numbers of differentially regulated proteins in the JAL strain, on the principal component 2 (PC2) versus PC1 plot all the JAL replicates clustered diametrically opposite to the other three strains (Fig. 4C).
-The first two principal components were most significant as together they captured more than ~62% of the variations in the data (Fig. 4D).
-Although each of the Ra and Rv replicates clustered in
+In general, the JAL strain displayed substantial differential regulation of proteins as compared to the other strains (Figs. 3C, 4A and 4B).
+Principal component analysis (PCA) was performed on the differentially regulated proteome data sets across the strains and replicates (Fig 4C).
+In keeping with the finding that there are a significantly higher number of differentially regulated proteins in JAL strain, on a principal component 2 (PC2) versus PC1 plot all the JAL replicates clustered diametrically opposite to the other three strains (Fig 4C).
+The first two principal components were most significant as together they captured more than ~62% of the variations in the data (Fig 4D).
+While each of the Ra and Rv replicates clustered in the same quadrant, BND replicates clustered in the adjacent quadrant (Fig 4C).